-I will focus on the system of separate state schools for Jews, established as early as 1844, under the aegis of the Minister of Education S. S. Uvarov.
-The system was built on the premise of the indissoluble link between education and faith in Jewish culture, despite its violation of many traditional values.
-Religious subjects and subjects related to religion-bible, prayers, religious codes, Hebrew, even in elementary schools (the first category) had greater weight in the program than for example Orthodox catechism in institutions of general education.
-The Talmud was not included in the curriculum of the first and second categories (the level of the district school), but was taught in the Rabbinical seminary (the level of the gymnasium.)
+In the present article the locus of interaction and dialogue - however unequal - between the state and Judaism is the institution of state-sanctioned education for Jews.
+I will focus on the system of separate state schools for Jews, established beginning in 1844, under the aegis of the Minister of Education S.S.
+Uvarov.
+Despite its violation of many traditional values, that system was built on the premise of the indissoluble link between education and faith in Jewish culture.
+Even in elementary schools, subjects related to religion - bible, prayers, religious codes, Hebrew - had greater weight in the program than did, for example, Orthodox catechism in institutions of general education.
+The Talmud was not included in the curriculum of schools of the first and second categories (the level of the district school), but was taught in the Rabbinical seminary (at the level of the gimnaziia).
 Rabbinical seminaries, established in Vilna and Zhitomir, trained students for two specialties: state Rabbi and elementary school teacher.
-The teaching of most religious subjects was conducted in German as the language of the Haskalah (Jewish Enlightenment), with the use of German language literature.
+The teaching of most religious subjects was conducted in German as the language of the Haskalah (Jewish Enlightenment), with the use of German language literature.7